cortex-js/cortex-js.github.io/kb-mathlive.md

     - `metaKey`
     - `shiftKey`

-The example above can be rewritten to use the `menu-select` event instead of the `onMenuSelect` handler.
+The example above which use `onMenuSelect` can be rewritten to use the `menu-select` event instead.
 Note that in this case, the menu items have an `id` property, which is used to identify the menu item that was selected.

 ```javascript example
 mf. menuItems = [